calyx-servicios/grupopgk/analytic_account_payment/README.rst

 Maintainers
 ~~~~~~~~~~~

-This module is maintained by Calyx Servicios S.A.
+This module is maintained by the Calyx Servicios S.A.

 .. image:: https://ss-static-01.esmsv.com/id/13290/galeriaimagenes/obtenerimagen/?width=120&height=40&id=sitio_logo&ultimaModificacion=2020-05-25+21%3A45%3A05
    :alt: Calyx Servicios S.A.